Iran–Poland relations: Early history

 As early as the 16th century, Iranian merchants and trading caravans entered into Europe, made contact and exchanged goods with Polish merchants, with merchants from Iran noted in major Polish cities such as Toruń and Lwów.
 Isfahan rugs imported from Persia to the Polish–Lithuanian Commonwealth were incorrectly known as "Polish rugs" (French: Polonaise) in Western Europe.
-In the following centuries Iran (known to the Europeans as Persia at the time) and Poland enjoyed friendly relations.
+In the following centuries, Iran (known to the Europeans as Persia at the time) and Poland enjoyed friendly relations.
 The first documented visit of a Polish envoy to Iran took place in 1602, and a Persian embassy reached Kraków, Poland between 1609 and 1615.

-In the 16th and 17th centuries, some Armenians migrated from Iran to Poland, including Zamość and Lwów.
+In the 16th and 17th centuries, some Armenians migrated from Iran to Poland, including to Zamość and Lwów.
 Poland's victory over the invading Ottoman Empire at the Battle of Vienna in 1683 was celebrated in Safavid Iran.
 After the victory, Polish King John III Sobieski was granted the proud title El Ghazi by the Persians, and Shah Suleiman of Persia even contemplated a move to recover Baghdad, previously lost to the Ottoman Empire, however, he eventually abandoned the plan.
 For much of the 17th century, the ideology of Sarmatism was popular among the Polish nobility.
 At its core was the unifying belief that the people of Poland were descended from the ancient Iranian Sarmatians, the legendary invaders of contemporary Polish lands in antiquity.

 Tadeusz Krusiński, a Polish Jesuit active in Iran, was the author of Relatio de mutationibus Regni Persarum, the first work on Persian history in Europe, written in the 1720s, and translated into several languages.
 In 1795, Iran was one of two countries (the other being the Ottoman Empire) to not recognize the Partition of Poland by the Austrian Empire, Prussia and the Russian Empire.
 After the partitions and following unsuccessful Polish uprisings, many Polish refugees fled to Iran.
 Among notable Poles living in 19th-century Iran were poet Aleksander Chodźko, Ignacy Pietraszewski, who translated the Zoroastrian Avesta into Polish, and Izydor Borowski, former participant of the Polish Kościuszko Uprising and member of the Polish Legions, who was instrumental in modernizing the Iranian army, and eventually became a general in Iran.
 Polish geologist Karol Bohdanowicz pioneered the geological survey of Iran's Khorasan Mountains.